HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

-Normally, when a synchronous request is used, the execution result data of the `send` element is the return result of the request; if an asynchronous request is used, the operation result data of the `send` element is the string `ok`.
+Normally, when a synchronous request is used, the execution result data of `send` element is the return result of the request.
+If an asynchronous request is used, the operation result data of `send` element is the string `ok`.
 When making an asynchronous request, generally follow-up processing should be done in the corresponding `observe` element.

 ```hvml
     <body>